Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 	- This command inserts the following text to a currently active file, at caret position: *Text output test*.
 Be sure to have this **test report file** active and in **edit mode**.
 Check that a text insertion/replacement process succeeds:
 	- [ ] Place the caret after the colon and execute the command to see how *inserting* works:
 	- [ ] Select some word in this sentence and execute the command to see how *replacing* works.
+- [ ] *Test output to stderr, with exit code 0*: This command should give the following output to an error balloon: *[0]: This goes to stderr*.
+Pay attention to the **[0]** part!
+It should not be *[null]*, and the number should not be anything else than zero.
+This command uses exit code 0, which indicates that the command actually succeeded, but it has the twist that even when the command succeeded, it directed its output to *stderr* instead of the normal *stdout*.
+SC should be able to differentiate error output despite of an exit code 0 that indicates a succeeded shell command execution.